wso2/docs-choreo-dev/en/docs/references/test-your-service-via-postman.md

 ## Step 5: Create a request

+In this step, let's create a request that you can send via Postman to invoke your service

 To create a request, follow this procedure:

 1. In the **Postman** panel, click on the **>** icon of the collection that you created.
 This opens the **Requests** section.